legovaer/docs/cookbooks/intercepting_the_redirection_with_behat_and_mink.rst

-Intercepting the redirection with Behat and Mink
+Intercepting the Redirection with Behat and Mink
 ================================================